 Family and childhood hunger is a real problem in our community.
-Some children don't have enough food to eat over the weekend, making Monday's extra challenging.
+Some children don't have enough food to eat over the weekend, making Mondays extra challenging.

-Are you interested in receiving a Power Packs and your children attend one of the above schools?
+Are you interested in receiving Power Packs and do your children attend one of the above schools?
 Contact your child's teacher or the school counselor.

 Issaquah Food & Clothing Bank does not know who receives the Packs, only how many are distributed.

 Questions?
 Email Erin or call her at 425-392-4123 x16.